 Tortoises are reptiles so they absorb moisture through their skin to hydrate.
 Soakings allow them to get the hydration they desperately need.

 This is the part that confuses most people, don't over think it.
 Tortoises need UVB to simulate sun light.
 I strongly recommend a Mercury Vapor UVB Basking Bulb.
 This will act as both your heat lamp and UVB lamp during the day.
 Avoid coil bulbs as they have been known to be harmful to tortoises eyes.
-If your tortoise lives outdoors no UVB is necessary.
+Tube style UV lights can be used as well but will need an additional basking bulb or CHE on during the day as they do not produce heat, only UV.
+If your tortoise lives outdoors no UVB is necessary but I do not recommend a tortoise under 6" living outside full time.

 Sulcatas are grazing tortoises so grasses and weeds should be the bulk of your tortoises diet.
 Cactus Pads, Spring Mix Lettuce (without spinach), Mazuri tortoise diet, Hay, Mulberry, and Hibiscus leaves are excellent options as well.
 Be sure to sprinkle calcium powder with Vitamin D3 on their food twice weekly.

 There is more than one way to properly care for a tortoise.
 These are just some basic materials I recommend.
 Materials will vary depending on what type of set-up you choose to go with.